 Danshari Japanese Minimalism Philosophy: Decluttering For A Clearer Life

-This Japanese art of decluttering transcends basic tidying by asking a powerful question: “Does this serve my life right now?”
+Unlike ordinary decluttering, Danshari begins with a deeper question: “Does this serve my life right now?”

-"The objective of Danshari is not just to get rid of things, but to use the process to become a person who can live freely." — Hideko Yamashita
+"The objective of Danshari is not just to get rid of things, but to become a person who can live freely." — Hideko Yamashita

 Three Core Principles Of Danshari Explained